Rkhan495/FutureVolt-Electricity-Demand-Prediction-/README.md

 pip install -r requirements.txt
 ```
-> ℹ️ requirements.txt includes only backend-related dependencies used in the prediction script.
-Frontend and deployment packages are maintained separately.
+> ℹ️ requirements.txt includes only dependencies used in the prediction script.
+Not entire project's packages.

 ---